dharple/organizer/README.md

 # Overview

-This project is an attempt at building a system for keeping track of storage boxes.
+This project is an attempt at building a system for keeping track of storage boxes and locations.

 # Requirements

 * PHP
-* Any databsae supported by PDO (SQLite, MySQL, PostgreSQL, et al.)
+* Any database supported by PDO (SQLite, MySQL, PostgreSQL, et al.)
 * Redis

 # Getting Started